-Welcome to Clergy Trust, an independently managed trust that provides ongoing care and support for the health, well-being, and retirement needs of 536 active and senior diocesan priests in good standing across greater Boston.
+Clergy Trust is an independently managed trust that provides ongoing care and support for the health, well-being, and retirement needs of all active and senior diocesan priests in good standing across the Archdiocese of Boston.

-For priests, being a servant of God is a daily calling that extends far beyond the walls of the Church, and impacts the lives of all people – regardless of their race or religion – throughout the entire community.
+For priests, bringing the presence of Christ to others is a daily calling that extends far beyond the walls of the Church, and impacts the lives of people of all faiths and backgrounds throughout the entire community.

-- Cor Unum: Founded by Father Paul O’Brien, the Cor Unum (“One Heart”) food pantry serves over 250,000 meals annually to poverty-stricken families in Lawrence.
+- Cor Unum: Founded by Fr.
+Paul O’Brien, the Cor Unum (“One Heart”) food pantry serves more than 250,000 meals annually to families in need throughout Lawrence.

-- Pine Street Inn: Co-founded by Fr.
-Frank Kelley in conjunction with the Association of Boston Urban Priests (ABUP), the Pine Street Inn provides shelter and emergency services for nearly 2,000 homeless men and women in the Boston area every day.
+- Pine Street Inn: Co-founded by Msgr.
+Frank Kelley and Fr.
+Bill Joy in conjunction with the Association of Boston Urban Priests (ABUP), the Pine Street Inn provides daily shelter, emergency services, and job training for nearly 2,000 homeless men and women in Boston.

 - Rostro De Cristo: Founded by Fr.
-James Ronin in 1989, Rostro de Cristo (in English, “the face of Christ”) immerses groups of young adults from the United States to be present with those who live in communities on the margins in Ecuador and work alongside them in their homes, schools, after-school programs, parishes, medical clinics and several other community-based projects.
+Jim Ronan, Rostro de Cristo (“the face of Christ”) provides young adults from the US with an immersive experience in which they serve those who live on the margins in Ecuador and work alongside them in their homes, schools, and other community-based projects.

-There are virtually countless examples of priests in the Archdiocese of Boston who work so tirelessly and selflessly to make their respective communities a better place to live, all while asking for nothing in return.
-And all of these examples share an essential common thread: they don’t just enrich the lives of Catholics in the community; they enrich the lives of everyone.
+There are countless examples of priests in the Archdiocese of Boston working tirelessly and selflessly to make the world a better place for all of us.
+Our priests don’t just enrich the lives of Catholics in parishes, they enrich the lives of everyone in all communities.

 It’s simple: healthier priests mean stronger communities.
-Please consider supporting Clergy Trust, an independent organization that does so much for our incredible priests who do so much for us and our communities.
+By supporting Clergy Trust, you are supporting dedicated priests who do so much for us and our communities.